syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 ## Load custom map

 You can load the Google Maps, TomTom using the `RequestTileUri` event of ImageryLayer.
-For more details about RequestTileUri arguments, refer the [ `Events` ](https://help.syncfusion.com/xamarin/maps/mapsprovider#events) of ImageryLayer.
+For more details about `RequestTileUri`, refer the [ `Events` ](https://help.syncfusion.com/xamarin/maps/mapsprovider#events) of ImageryLayer.

 {% highlight c# %}